mmourafiq/mmourafiq.github.io/_posts/2015-08-30-extensions-of-the-factorial-testing-the-convergenge-of-series.md

   bio: Maths, Technology, Philosophy, Startups, ...
   image: logo.png
 ---
+When evaluating distribution functions for statistics, it is often necessary to evaluate the factorials of sizable numbers.
 Stirling formula is an approximation for factorials that leads to a very accurate results of the factorials.
 In this series of posts, we will try to get a mathematical intuition of this formula.

 In this first part we will try to have a closer look at the behavior of infinite series and some of their properties.
 The motivation behind is to have a better intuition about some very interesting concepts and tools used in everyday mathematics, physics and computer science.